 Say you own a restaurant, and you consider getting a bank loan to develop a larger dining area; you need to know whether this investment is worthwhile or if it will cost more than it gains.
 If the loan costs 10% and the IRR is 20%, it is a worthwhile investment.
 If the loan costs 10% and the IRR is 9%, it’s an unwise investment.

 IRR differentiates between money at different points in time, on the basis that receiving money now is more useful than receiving it in the future.
-So if all factors are equal when calculating the restaurant development’s potential, the IRR would be higher for a model where it’s ready in peak season (more money in now), than in quiet season (more money later).
+So if all factors are equal when calculating the restaurant development’s potential, the IRR would be higher if the restaurant remodelling is finished in peak season (more money in now), than in quiet season (more money later).

-And in short, a larger IRR is a good thing for business.
+In short, a larger IRR is a good thing for business - the higher the IRR, the better the return of an investment.
+1

 What is the net present value?

-So if a net present value is a minus number, you’re losing money on that project.
-If it’s a positive number, you’re making money on the project.
+So if a net present value is a minus number, you’re losing money on that project/investment.
+If it’s a positive number, you’re making money on the project/investment.

 To work out the net present value, add together the present values of all money coming in, and subtract all present values of money going out.
 So basically, deduct expenses from income.
 (Present values just means the worth of the money today, not when it’s potentially gained interest a year from now.)